bryank91/scrapy/readme.md

 ## Running in Docker and Development
 ### Local Development
-> This runs as nodemon which allows watch
 1. `npm install`
 2. `npm run build`
 3. `npm run start -- --help`